devopsengineerDan/Daniel_project/Backup.md

 ### You cannot cheat the grind.

 -------------------
+### ✅✅✅ DON'T LACK KNOWLEDGE, DON'T BE AN EXPERIMENT && VICTIM
 ### 🚀 COURAGE(CONFIDENCE)
 ### 🚀 SYSTEM
 ### 🚀 KNOWLEDGE(SECRET)    ---> KNOW -- SPEAKS